 Table of Contents

-Maybe you're planning to produce a university publication or even a Web page.
-If so, this information prepared by the Office of University Relations is designed to help you.
+Maybe you're planning to produce a university publication; this information prepared by the Office of University Relations is designed to help you.

 We encourage you to read this entire document.
 However, to skip to a brief summary, please click here.